eager-dev/eagerx/docs/guide/developer_guide/node/engine_node.rst

 ########

 First we will define an engine_node for sending inputs to the *OdeBridge*.
+These engine nodes can be created using the :mod:`~eagerx.core.entities.EngineNode` base class.
-For the *EngineNode*, there are four abstract classes:
+For the :mod:`~eagerx.core.entities.EngineNode` base class, there are four abstract methods:

-* *spec*, here we will specify the OdeInput's parameters.
+* :func:`~eagerx.core.entities.EngineNode.spec`, here we will specify the parameters of *OdeInput*.
-* *initialize*, here we will specify how the OdeInput node is initialized.
+* :func:`~eagerx.core.entities.EngineNode.initialize`, here we will specify how the *OdeInput* node is initialized.
-* *reset*, here we will specify how to reset the OdeInput node.
+* :func:`~eagerx.core.entities.EngineNode.reset`, here we will specify how to reset the state of the *OdeInput* node.
-* *callback*, here we will define what this node will do every clock tick.
+* :func:`~eagerx.core.entities.EngineNode.callback`, here we will define what this node will do every clock tick.
   In this case, it will send the last input/action to the *OdeBridge* node.

 spec
 ****

-The spec method can be used to specify default parameters for engine nodes and to assign an id to the node.
+The :func:`~eagerx.core.entities.EngineNode.spec` method can be used to specify default parameters for engine nodes and to assign an id to the node.
 Since we need a reference to the simulator (the *OdeBridge*), we will also specify here that we run this node in the bridge process per default.
 If this node is run in another process, we won't have a reference to the *OdeBridge* and will not be able to pass inputs easily to the *OdeBridge* node.
 We also specify that this node has two input and one output, which respectively are "tick", "action" and "action_applied".